Skip to main content

 A typical AEC project generates enormous volumes of sensitive data.
 Building Information Modeling files contain detailed structural, mechanical, and electrical specifications.
 Site surveys include geospatial data and environmental assessments.
 Cost estimates reveal proprietary pricing strategies.
 Correspondence archives hold client communications referencing all of the above.

 Much of this data qualifies as trade secrets under both state and federal law.
 The Defend Trade Secrets Act provides a federal cause of action for trade secret misappropriation, but only if the owner can demonstrate reasonable measures to protect that information.
-If your firm stores BIM files on an unencrypted shared drive with no access controls, you may lose legal protection for those designs.
+If your firm stores BIM files on an unencrypted shared drive with no access controls, you may lose legal protection for those designs at the moment you most need it.

-For firms working on critical infrastructure such as water treatment plants, power facilities, or transportation systems, the data carries national security implications.
-The Cybersecurity and Infrastructure Security Agency (CISA) identifies sixteen critical infrastructure sectors, and AEC firms regularly touch several of them.
+For firms working on water treatment plants, power facilities, transportation systems, or healthcare campuses, the data carries national security implications.
+CISA identifies 16 critical infrastructure sectors, and AEC firms regularly touch several of them in a single fiscal year.
+Design documents for those facilities describe access points, utility routing, and control system layouts — exactly the reconnaissance an attacker targeting the owner would want.

 What IT Compliance Requires for AEC Firms